zzeekk/generic-referencedata-editor/README.md

 * download latest release zip file: `wget https://github.com/zzeekk/generic-referencedata-editor/releases/latest/download/editor.zip`
 * unzip
 * open "dist/index.html" in browser
+* choose provider and enter informations to access data file in repository, or upload schema and data
+* edit data records
+* commit data to repository or download data using buttons in the upper right of the table view

 ### without cross-site scripting (Bitbucket Server & Cloud)
 Start a local https server to forward api request to repository server: